 War Dust is a VR team-based shooter that puts players into 32 vs 32 battles.
 It’s similar to an over-size Call of Duty in virtual reality.
-It’s like an intense action film, filled with gunfights and explosions!
+It’s like an intense action film filled with gunfights and explosions!
 Play a part in a realistic battle, where you and your teammates must use teamwork, maneuvering, and coordination to win.

-The game relief heavily on teamwork.
+The game relies heavily on teamwork.
 Strategically communicate and interact with your teammates in order to crush your opponents and win.
 If you’re a fan of VR games and team shooters, War Dust is the perfect Fortnite alternative you’ve been waiting for.

-War dust supports Oculus Rift, HTC Vive, Valve Index, and Windows Mixed Reality
+War Dust supports Oculus Rift, HTC Vive, Valve Index, and Windows Mixed Reality.

 #5.
 Pavlov VR

 Pavlov VR is yet another great Fortnite alternative.
 This VR game is very easy to pick up and play and is one of the more enjoyable multiplayer FPS games for VR.
-There are multiple guns, knives, grenades, and body armor that you can equip and find each game.
+There are multiple guns, knives, grenades, and body armor that you can equip and find in each game.
 It plays like an extremely realistic military shooter.

 Have you successfully been able to play Fortnite in VR?